Frequently Asked Questions

 At the end of the consultation the Council will analyse all responses and publish a report summarising the key issues.
 Representations along with the plan and associated evidence will be taken into account through the examination process presided over by an Independent Planning Inspector.

 What has happened to the comments I have made on previous consultations?

 Comments made on previous consultations, including Preferred Options in 2013, Strategic Growth Options in 2015, and Draft local Plan in 2016 have been considered and summarised in our consultation statement documents.
 These are available to view on the Work So Far webpage.
 All comments made are available to view on our Local Plan Consultation Portal.

 What about localism?

 The Council recognises the changes the Government has made and the responsibility that has been placed on local authorities to determine housing targets at a local level.
-This consultation is an opportunity for local people to have their say.
+Consultation provides an opportunity for local people to have their say.
 The Localism Act 2011 also enables Neighbourhood Plans to be prepared by local communities, although these must be in accordance with up to date Local Plans.